noawe-boi/NoahsObsidianSync/English Grade 11 FA2 Planning.md

 notes:

-remember to actaully show examples of the media coverage.
+remember to actually show examples of the media coverage.